erszcz/msc-thesis/dfly-multiboot.md

 intervals in order to leave room for introducing new subsystems in between the existing ones.

-Kernel subsystems defined in multiple files around the source code tree define the point at which they expect to be initialized.
+Kernel subsystems, defined in multiple files around the source code tree, define the points at which they expect to be initialized.
 Using a declaration instead of of direct control flow passing from one subsystem to the next guarantees loose coupling between the components, but still maintains the proper relative order of their initialization.